Major Controversies Surrounding Robert De Niro: A Detailed Timeline

 February 1998: Questioning by French Police

 In February 1998, Robert De Niro was held for questioning by French police in connection with an international prostitution ring.
-He denied any involvement and later filed a complaint against the examining magistrate.
+He denied any involvement and later filed a complaint.

 February 2017: Joint Presentation on Vaccine Safety Concerns

-In February 2017, Robert De Niro participated in a joint presentation with Robert F. Kennedy Jr. to discuss concerns about vaccine safety, though De Niro clarified he is not anti-vaccination but questions their efficacy.
+In February 2017, Robert De Niro participated in a joint presentation with Robert F. Kennedy Jr. to discuss their concerns with vaccine safety.
+De Niro stated that he is not anti-vaccination but questions their efficacy.

-In 2024, Robert De Niro was due to receive a leadership award from the National Association of Broadcasters, but the honor was withdrawn following his criticism of Donald Trump.
+In 2024, a leadership award from the National Association of Broadcasters that De Niro was due to receive was withdrawn following his criticism of Donald Trump.